amirhnajafiz/NWOS-Notebook/README.md

 # Laravel Message Broker

-Using Job and Queue to create a message broker with Laravel.
+Create a message broker and mail sender with Laravel using **Apache Kafka**, and **MailGun**.

-In this project we use Jobs to send email notifications by MailGun to our users.
+In this project we use Jobs and Queues to send email notifications by MailGun to our users.

 ## Features
 ### Back-end